Button Grass Retreat: Eco Accommodation, Ida Bay, Tasmania

 More information about Hastings

-A day trip as far south as you can go
+As far south as you can drive in Australia

 Cockle Creek and Recherche Bay